marcosguida/EarthTech-API/README.md

 - Display updated data on agricultural zoning in the state of Tocantins, Brazil.
 - Presents data from the Risk Table for the main agricultural crops in the state of Tocantins, Brazil.
+- Display of chemical and physical attribute resources for soil and drainage classes categorized by the Brazilian System of Sistema Brasileiro de Classificação de Solos (Classification under the responsibility of EMBRAPA)
 - CRUD operations for specific crop endpoints.

 ## URI